 |Staircase, University of Michigan|

-One theme in my spiritual life over the summer has been the loss of self so as to gain Christ.
-God has told me "John, learn the joy of living in the background!"
+One theme in my spiritual life is the diminishing of self so as to gain Christ.
+God has told me, "John, learn the joy of living in the background."

 It happened again to me recently at Redeemer, as we were worshiping.
 We were singing "From the Inside Out" and one of the lines talks about "the art of losing myself."
-I pulled out a 3X5 card and wrote the words down.
-This is it, the key to whatever Christ-effectiveness I shall have in this life.
+I pulled out a 3X5 card and wrote those words down.
+And added: This is it, the key to whatever Christ-effectiveness I shall have in this life.

 Theistic philosopher Roger Scruton, in The Soul of the World, writes: